Shareholder urges Kodak to remove poison pill

 By Liana B. Baker

-NEW YORK An Eastman Kodak EK.N investor asked the company on Tuesday to get rid of its poison pill, saying the iconic photography company's move was aimed more at preventing a takeover than protecting its tax assets.
+NEW YORK, Nov 15 An Eastman Kodak EK.N investor asked the company on Tuesday to get rid of its poison pill, saying the iconic photography company's move was aimed more at preventing a takeover than protecting its tax assets.

 Kodak adopted the shareholder rights plan in August to keep any one investor from acquiring a stake of more than 4.9 percent.